 Fees are non-refundable after the first week of the semester.
-To receive a 100 percent refund of tuition and fees, the official Change of Registration form or the official Withdrawal and Leave of Absence form requesting withdrawal or leave of absence must be submitted to the Registrar on or before the last day of the first week of the semester.
+To receive a 100 percent refund of tuition and fees, the official Change of Registration Form or the official Withdrawal and Leave of Absence Form requesting withdrawal or leave of absence must be submitted to the Registrar on or before the last day of the first week of the semester.

 After the appropriate form has been submitted, the refund schedule published in the Schedule of Classes will be applied.
-Refund schedules are also available in the Student Financial Services and Enrollment Services offices.
+Refund schedules are also available on our website and in the Student Financial Services department.
 It is the student's responsibility to be aware of the tuition refund policy.